netxms/netxms-doc/admin/package-manager.rst

 Introduction
 ============

-Package management functionality can upload and execute installers via
+The package management functionality can upload and execute installers via the
 |product_name| agent.
-This allows to perform centralized upgrade of
+This allows to perform centralized upgrade of the
-|product_name| agent, install other software or upload and extract archive files
+|product_name| agent, to install other software or upload and extract archive files
 onto target systems.

-To access package management, open :guilabel:`Configuration` perspective and select :guilabel:`Packages`.
-Software packages are first uploaded to
+To access package management, open the :guilabel:`Configuration` perspective and select :guilabel:`Packages`.
+Software packages are first uploaded to the
 |product_name| server.
 In order to do this, select :guilabel:`Upload to server`
 and select a file.

-For some types of packages additional dialog :guilabel:`Edit Package Metadata` is displayed, allowing to specify additional metadata for a package.
+For some types of packages, the additional dialog :guilabel:`Edit Package Metadata` is displayed.
+This allows to specify additional metadata for a package.
 Whenever possible, metadata information is filled in automatically based on information contained in file name.

-You can open metadata editor by double-clicking on a package in the list.
-In metadata editor `Name`, `Version` and `Description` are just informative fields, they are not used in package processing.
+You can open the metadata editor by double-clicking on a package in the list.
+In the metadata editor `Name`, `Version` and `Description` are just informative fields, they are not used in package processing.

 `Platform` denotes for which platforms a package is applicable.
-Actual platform of a node is compared to this field as string value using wildcard characters.
+The actual platform of a node is compared to this field as string value using wildcard characters.
 Two wildcard characters are supported: ``*`` - represents zero, one or multiple characters. ``?`` - represents any single character.
 Setting `Platform` to ``*`` would mean any platform. ``Linux*`` would mean both 32 and 64 bit Linuxes.

 `Type` defines package type.
-This defines how agent should process the package when installing it.
-Meaning of `Command` field depends on package type.
-See information in the below table.
+This defines how the agent should process the package when installing it.
+The meaning of the `Command` field depends on the package type.
+See information in the table below.

 The following types of package files are supported by package management: